JohnnyMorganz/StyLua/README.md

 - `stylua`: installs via cargo - requires the Rust toolchain
 - `stylua-system`: runs a `stylua` binary available on the PATH.
 The binary must be pre-installed
-- `stylua-github`: automatically installs the relevant prebuilt binary from GitHub Actions
+- `stylua-github`: automatically installs the relevant prebuilt binary from GitHub Releases

 Add the following to your `.pre-commit-config.yaml` file: